TABUTEAU, Frederick. 1596. Private, Private Labour Corps 466866

 TOBIAS, N. 80465.
 Signaler

 TOLKIEN, John Ronald Reuel.
-Private, served pre-Great War KEH when at Oxford University, Second Lieutenant Lancashire Fusiliers Great War, Lieutenant Lancashire Fusiliers.
+Private, served pre-Great War KEH when at Oxford University enlisted 28/11/1911 and discharged at his own request 28/02/1913.
+Commissioned as a Second Lieutenant in the Lancashire Fusiliers in the Great War then, Lieutenant.
 One of the world's great literary figures.

 TOMLIN, Alfred E. 790.
 Private, Acting Serjeant Tank Corps 112211

 TOMLIN, Henry G. 307.
 Private, Private Tank Corps 302839, Private Northumberland Fusiliers 61220